prafful1/File-Indexer/README.md

 + After all worker threads are done writing into hash map, they exit.
 + main thread runs through hash_map and searches for Top 10 words with maximum frequency and prints that on console.

-# Limitations:
+# Current Implementation:
 + 1 Scanner Thread.
+Can be increased.
 + 4 Worker Threads.
+Can be changed.
 + Hash_Map can store a maximum of 1000000 unique words.
+Can be changed.